grumlimited/authenticator-rs/README.md

 Authenticator-rs is a TOTP-MFA application written in Rust and GTK3.

-This application is very much a work in progress.

 It is initially inspired by [authenticator](https://gitlab.gnome.org/World/Authenticator), which sadly sort of [broke](https://aur.archlinux.org/packages/authenticator/) for me in the latest versions of python shipped with [Arch Linux](https://www.archlinux.org/).